vishpuri/FRED/SECURITY.md

 **Contact:**
 - Email: `stefano@amorelli.tech`
-- GitHub private vulnerability disclosure (if enabled)
-- Public PGP key (if available): `link-to-key.asc`

-We will acknowledge your report within *2 business days* and aim to resolve confirmed issues within 90 days or faster, depending on severity.
+We will acknowledge your report within *7 business days* and aim to resolve confirmed issues within 90 days or faster, depending on severity.
 Credit will be given unless anonymity is requested.

 ---